 - GRE required.
 Admitted students typically have GRE scores in the 50th percentile or greater.

-70% of current students hold research assistantships (RA), teaching assistantships (TA), or a combination of two.
+Current students hold research assistantships (RA), teaching assistantships (TA), or a combination of two.
 Several students each year are funded through training grants that their faculty mentors are associated with.
 Funding is dependent on the student participating full-time.

 Diverse Student Body

 We all share responsibility for equity and diversity.
 Far from just enriching campus life or the academic experience, equity and diversity are critical issues and fundamental to everything we do at the University of Minnesota and within the Division of Rehabilitation Science.
 In addition to a commitment to diversity, Rehabilitation Science welcomes students from around the globe, from as far as Bangladesh, Brazil, China, India, Jordan, Taiwan and Thailand.
 Others have studied in Canada and South Africa.
 On the home front, students come from all regions of the United States, including locally.